deepjavalibrary/djl-demo/apache-spark/spark3.0/image/README.md

     runtimeOnly "ai.djl.pytorch:pytorch-native-cpu-precxx11"
 }
 ```

 ## Run the example

 Use `spark-submit` to run the examples.
-For example, to run the text embedding example, you can run:
+For example, to run the image classification example, you can run:

 ```
-spark-submit --class com.examples.TextEmbeddingExample \
+spark-submit --class com.examples.ImageClassificationExample \
     --master yarn \
     --mode cluster \
     --conf spark.executor.instances=2 \